 - Having to go through a lot of “red tape” or report to multiple supervisors.
 This is often compounded by conflicting requests from different levels of management or conflicting priorities – not to mention an unwillingness on the part of some superiors to take responsibility for issue or errors (“It’s not my fault/problem.
 Talk to the head of X department.”).

 Stay tuned in to the next blog where we will cover the remaining five sources of work stress, as well as the rest of our stress series.

-If you’re interested in using COSA - R2 (Coping Skills Assessment - 2nd Revision), MEIQ - HR (Multidimensional Emotional Intelligence Quotient - Human Resources Version) or other assessments, request a free trial for ARCH Profile here.
+If you’re interested in using COSA - R2 (Coping Skills Assessment - 2nd Revision) or other assessments, request a free trial for ARCH Profile here.